martinberlin/udpx/README.md

     /lib/Config/Config.h

-Mandatory:
+Mandatory only if you don't use WIFI_BLE configuration:
 WIFI_SSID / WIFI_PASS

-only if WIFI_BLE is not defined.
-If it is, then WiFi credentials are received per Bluetooth

 UDP_PORT defaults to 1234

     .pio/libdeps/BOARD/PIXELS/src/pixels.h

-The number of leds in the stripe:
+The number of leds in the stripe, note that if you sent more than PIXELCOUNT it will simply not render it:

 #define PIXELCOUNT 72